 Wave a white flag.
 We fight so much.
 “Where do you think all these appalling wars and quarrels come from” asks the brother of Jesus.
 “Do you think they just happen?
 Think again.
 They come about because you want your own way, and fight for it deep inside yourselves” (James 4:1 MSG).
 Serve someone by swallowing your pride.
 One more aspect of servanthood…

 Every day do something you don’t want to do.
 Pick up someone else’s trash.
 Surrender your parking place.
 Call the long-winded relative.
 Carry the cooler.
 Doesn’t have to be a big thing.
 Helen Keller once told the Tennessee legislature that when she was young, she had longed to do great things and could not, so she decided to do small things in a great way.
 Don’t be too big to do something small.
 “Throw yourselves into the work of the Master, confident that nothing you do for him is a waste of time or effort”

 A good action not only brings good fortune, it brings God’s attention.
 He notices the actions of servants.
 He sent his Son to be one.

 When you and I crest Mount Zion and hear the applause of saints, we’ll realize this: hands pushed us up the mountain too.
 The pierced hands of Jesus Christ, the greatest servant who ever lived.

 By Max Lucado

 To learn more about Max Lucado visit his website at:

-We’d love to hear from you.
-If you don’t see our response form, please go to http://thoughts-about-god.com/blog/ml_hard-hearted/
+Comments: If you don’t see our response form, please go to https://thoughts-about-god.com/blog/max-lucado_serve-one-another/